clustarr/docs/docs/webinterface.md

 ![](./assets/images/frontend/add-host-button.png)

 New hosts can be added using the floating plus button in the bottom right corner.
-These hosts are not automatically added to the kubernetes cluster so they can also be used for other applications.
+These hosts are not automatically added to the kubernetes cluster, so they can also be used for other applications.

 ![](./assets/images/frontend/add-host-hostname-dialog.png)